tpaau/chilen/README.md

 cargo run --release -- playback append-to-queue ~/Music/track.mp3
 ```

-You can also set the queue to be a playlist:
+You can also set a playlist as the queue:
 ```bash
 cargo run --release -- playback set-queue --playlist playlist-name
 ```